19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (3) Any person who contravenes this section shall be guilty of an offence and shall be liable on conviction by a subordinate military court to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months or to both.

-### Investigation materials before a field military court
+### Investigation materials before a field general court martial

 106\.
-The accused, his defence counsel or, with the consent of a military prosecutor, a person authorised by the accused or his defence counsel may, where a charge-sheet is submitted to a field military court, at any reasonable time inspect and take copies of the investigation materials excluding the investigation diary.
+The accused, his defence counsel or, with the consent of a military prosecutor, a person authorised by the accused or his defence counsel may, where a charge-sheet is submitted to a field general court martial, at any reasonable time inspect and take copies of the investigation materials excluding the investigation diary.

+[28/2009 wef 01/04/2010]

 ### Independence of subordinate military courts